What is the Extended Northern Runway?

 Immigration Removal Centres and Network Rail’s Colnbrook freight branch – as well as a large number of Heathrow’s hotels, logistics centres and offices.

 Under our proposal, the M25 would continue to operate as normal, as construction of our proposed 16 lane section will take place offline.
 The switch over can be done with some overnight lane closures.

-Our quicker and simpler scheme is far less land hungry and results in lower cost and programme risk.
+Our quicker and simpler scheme is far less land hungry, much less damaging to the environment and local communities and results in lower cost and programme risk.